Call for applications - closed

 Please note that this award does not fund research or protected time.

 Program for current cohort will begin September 2023.
 Visiting Professorships take place during the academic year.
 During that time, professional coaching and other career development opportunities are provided via virtual technology.

 - For the Anne Klibanski Visiting Scholar Faculty Award, applicants must have an academic HMS appointment of Instructor, Assistant Professor or Associate Professor.
 The appointment must be through the MGH.

-> - For the Anne Klibanski Visiting Scholar Postdoc Award, applicants do not need an HMS faculty appointment, but your work must be at MGH.
+- For the Anne Klibanski Visiting Scholar Postdoc Award, applicants do not need an HMS faculty appointment, but must be a senior postdoc close to faculty appointment through the MGH.

-> Applications are evaluated and ranked by a multidisciplinary Review Committee.
+Applications are evaluated and ranked by a multidisciplinary Review Committee.
 Applicants are notified in June.

 1. Topic of Proposed Presentation.